Neale Wyatt: Post-NRL career

 In 2001, Wyatt started as Lock Forward in the 2001 Queensland Cup Grand Final for the Toowoomba Clydesdales against the Redcliffe Dolphins.
 This Grand Final is regarded by many as the exciting Queensland Cup Grand Final in Queensland Cup history.
 Wyatt has then played for the Brisbane Broncos for the next 3 years.
 After retiring from the NRL, Wyatt played in the French Rugby League Championship for a year.
 Wyatt played one game for the Celtic Crusaders in 2008.
 Wyatt returned to the French Rugby League Championship in 2008 and played there until 2011, when he returned to Queensland and joined the Central Queensland Comets (now Capras).
 Wyatt was part of the Central Queensland Police team that won the 2012 Queensland Police Rugby League Championship, and was the public "face" and co-ordinator of the successful bid of the Kaiviti Silktails to gain entrance to the NSW Cup.

 Personal life

 Wyatt is fluent in French, and has a nickname, “Wasp”.
-He was an Olympic qualified gymnast until an unfortunate balance beam incident stymied his aspirations.